wasimbaig/espcap/README.md

 ## Recommendations

 The easiest way to experiment with this or any other Python project is to use virtualenv and virtualenvwrapper to run __Espcap__ in a virtual environment.
-With that in mind I have inbcluded instructions for installing  these tools in the installation instructions.
+With that in mind I have inbcluded instructions for installing  these tools.

 ## Installation